Eschatologue/CM_wiki/docs/lore/antares/race/elf.md

 The Tree of Life was the symbol of unity between the High Elves and the Wood Elves.
 Its growth can be traced back to a period when the leviathan of judgment, Vorthalas, rained down apocalypse upon the lands.
 Prior to this, the two elven factions hated each other, but facing a greater threat, they united.
 Though numerous, they were nothing in the face of a raging Aeginae, so they sought knowledge left behind by their creators.

-After decades of searching through Antares, they discovered the tomb of a god named Ilmari, from which they unearthed much knowledge.
-With it, the elves managed to forge a device that projected a colossal dome in the sky, saving them from the wrath of Vorthalas.
+After decades of searching through Antares, they discovered a vault which contains knowledge that the Precursors left behind and with it, the elves managed to forge an artifact that projected a colossal dome in the sky, saving them from the wrath of Vorthalas.
 At the point where this dome emerged, a tree grew, which became known as the Tree of Life, symbolising the unity between the High Elves and the Wood Elves.

-Though the dome no longer functions, the tree somehow managed to grow to a colossal size and became the centre of the Elves' religion.
+Though this artifact no longer functions, the tree somehow managed to grow to a colossal size and became the centre of the Elves' religion.
 This tree was named **Yggdrasil**.

 ## Discrimination